 * My seventh statement, and this is my opinion, is that the Collective West did not truly believe in Ukraine.
 The Western press, out of fear for Putin, gave Ukraine initially three hours and then three days before finally reaching the border of Ukraine.
 The Collective West, frightened of nuclear war or escalation – and I say this in my capacity as the former commander-in chief of the Armed Forces of Ukraine – did not provide Ukraine the necessary amount of arms.
 In 2023, as a result of this failure, we were unable to make any significant progress in defeating Russia.
 We entered a protracted state of war as a result.
 I think it’s nearly impossible to find a way out this protracted conflict.
 I won’t dwell too much on this, but I do hope you have read my previous articles.
 I wrote those articles in order to help you better understand what is happening in Ukraine, because I think that in 2023 we missed the chance to end this war independently.

 * My eighth judgment: This is a reality that affects all of us in this audience, and it applies to you.
-Please tell me if it is a secret now that China, Korea and have united behind Russia.
+Please tell me if it is a secret now that China, North Korea and Iran have united behind Russia.
 Does anyone think that these countries are united against Ukraine?
 Let me be the one to disappoint you.
 Most of these countries do not even know where Ukraine lies.
 When we examine an organization such as BRICS and its expansion prospects, we have to ask: What about the Collective West.
 Is it still scared of escalation in the Middle East?

 * This brings me up to my ninth point: war has changed, whether you like it or dislike it, and whether the weapon manufacturers with billions of dollars in contracts want it or hate it.
 As the former commander-in chief of the Armed Forces of Ukraine and Ukrainian analysts and generals, I can confirm this.
 Third parties cannot comment on this issue because they weren’t there, didn’t participate, and weren’t involved.
 But let me return to my original statement: The war has changed.
-There will not be a war like the one in 1953 – I am referring to the which ended in summer 2023, in Ukraine – when two professional armies each with more than a half million soldiers faced off on the battlefield.
+There will not be a war like the one in 1953 – I am referring to the Korean War which ended in summer 2023, in Ukraine – when two professional armies each with more than a half million soldiers faced off on the battlefield.
 Western media and local generals laughed when robots entered the battlefield.
 By 2024, however, technology and artificial intelligence began to play an important role in warfare.
 It’s comforting to see that my previous writings have described this shift.
 Even in the United Kingdom there is a recognition that national defense strategies are evolving.
 NATO seems to have remained silent, and has not adapted to changes in global security.
 The organization still relies upon the principles and weapons inherited from the Korean War, despite the changes in warfare.
 The foundation of global security is still expensive weapons systems such as fighter jets, missiles, and aircraft carrier.
 In a war of mass proportions, however, the ability to produce these weapons systems will decrease, reducing their efficiency.
 Unfortunately, the future security of the world cannot be based solely on outdated technologies.
 These points have been addressed in my articles, but as a Ukrainian citizen, I want to emphasize what I believe is the most important message.

 * The tenth and most important statement.
 As a Ukrainian citizen, I would like to share this with you.
 We have fought for our freedom for the past ten years and we are not a part of any group or proposed Russian Union.
 Our vision of future victory is straightforward: we must regain three basic things.